vanshgulati16/linux-commands/readme.md

 `cp -r <filename>`: to copy a directory. <br>

 `head`: Outputs the top 10 lines in a file. <br>
-`head file.txt -n 100`: To print out the top 100 lines of the file. <br>
+`head -n 100 file.txt `: To print out the top 100 lines of the file. <br>

 `tail`: outputs the last 10 lines of a file.<br>